Ezerock07/proyects-DW3/README.md

 ## npm i

-in the terminal for isntall all
+in the terminal for isntall all project dependencies

 ### `npm start`